HoussamELM/google-maps-scraper/README.md

 - To close the script and export the data, close the opened browser page first!
 Or wait for it to grab everything <br>
 - Make sure you include the country or city (preferably city) <br>
 - Example prompt: "Sushi Restaurant London"

-## P.S 2

-This is not all my code, i cloned and modified <a href="https://github.com/jonsystems/google-maps-scraper" target="_blank">jonsystems</a>'s code